9brada6/tabs-with-posts/development.md

 - Add something in query_generator like pre applied args to query args, where the pre applied args will ne no_found_rows, and post_status => published.

+- Add interaction between settings warning: post__in and ignore_sticky_posts
+will interact if they are both set.
+This warning should be shown only if they are both set.

+- Add a lot of notices in order by setting.
+Some ideas: if orderby comments is set in asc order.
+If only order by comments is set, then suggest to add orderby date.

-- Manually verified each setting: Name, Post Type, Post Statuses, Post Order, Posts Settings.
+- Manually verified each setting: Name, Post Type, Post Statuses, Post Order, Posts Settings, Sticky Posts, Posts Comments, Search, Password Protected, Meta, Suppress Filters.

 - Finish Advanced Arguments.
-- Meta Value: Maybe do not add meta_value if the comparator is Exist or not exist.
-Maybe try to detect if an int is present in intval, and add as a comparator to int.
-Maybe add a note that say leave empty to not apply, or add a checkbox that must be checked to apply the setting.

 - Create a nice query tab, including the message when no queries are present.
 Maybe move the actions button to the right?

 - Date Filter: Hide note 2 when not necessary.
 Change name of note 2.
-Bring last
-- checkbox(last days to first checkbox).
+Bring last checkbox(last days to first checkbox).
 Change the first note to a good explication(hard).
-- Meta Settings verify if add_query_args is good, hasn't been verified before.

-- Add a way when selected views/rating/popular posts plugin, to select only the first installed, the rest should be disabled.

 - Order: maybe add more orders, like post__in?.